pickles4evaaaa/M4B-Volume-Increaser/README.md

 # M4B-Volume-Increaser
-Increases the volume of M$B format audiobooks
+Increases the volume of M4B format audiobooks using a simple bash script